 I didn’t find any unbalanced abilities either, each one was situational and useful with no outliers proving to be too strong or weak.
 Something that almost always tends to happen in these type of games.

-Something I really enjoyed about the evolution tree is the fact that you aren’t locked into your choices.
+You aren’t locked into the choices you make in the evolution tree.
 Between levels, you can deselect any of the nodes you have unlocked and have the mutagen refunded to you.
 This means that you can more or less change load outs at your discretion between levels.
 It’s very intuitive.

 The ship is full of civilans you can consume as well, or turn one into a drone that you can command.